 A fictionalized account of the author’s mother-in-law’s tale.
-Fagela Rivka had been just 12 years old on arriving on Ellis Island with a sign hanging from her neck that read “Fanny Jacobs, Rochester NY,” which was to be her new name and home.
+Fagela Rivka had been just 12 years old on arriving at Ellis Island with a sign hanging from her neck that read “Fanny Jacobs, Rochester NY,” which was to be her new name and home.
 What crises had led to the girl’s solo departure from Lithuania?
 What must that arduous journey have entailed?
 But it is also true, for the stories are a quilt of the very real experiences of her Jewish immigrant parents and her many relatives—the mishpocha—living on Joseph Avenue in the 1930s.

 Betty Baker (z”l) and her family were long-time members of the Temple Beth David family.

 7:00 – 7:45 pm Discussion focusing on Betty’s story

 Betty’s children Ken, Jeff, and Barb will join us.